jch00oo/CAA-Data-Analysis-Project/README.md

 ![2](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/2.png)

-I can see that the average number of alumni activity participation of repeat clickers is 9 times in the past 12 months, which is 1.5 times of that of all clickers.
+We can see that the average number of alumni activity participation of repeat clickers is 9 times in the past 12 months, which is 1.5 times of that of all clickers.

 ![3](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/3.png)